 If you’ve been around the blog, I’m sure you’ve noticed that I’ve written much on the Roth IRA 2010 conversion event.
-It’s been getting a ton of buzz as many are eager to enjoy the tax free benefits of the Roth IRA.
+It’s been getting a ton of buzz as many are eager to enjoy the tax-free benefits of the Roth IRA.
 As with anything, just because your neighbor is doing it, doesn’t mean you should.
-We took a closer look of the some of the unforeseeable consequences of the Roth conversion and uncovered some potential pitfalls that you may have if you convert without knowing all the facts.
-Another important issue for parents who have children going to college soon is the impact that a Roth conversion can have your kid qualifying for financial aid.
+We took a closer look at some of the unforeseeable consequences of the Roth conversion and uncovered some potential pitfalls that you may have if you convert without knowing all the facts.
+Another important issue for parents who have children going to college soon is the impact that a Roth conversion can have on your kid qualifying for financial aid.
 Tax free is nice for down the road, but converting too much could leave you with a hefty tuition bill.

 Benefits of the Conversion

 As of now, you won’t pay any taxes for any money in the Roth.
 And if you’re a believer that taxes having a greater chance of going up then down, then why not pay the tax now and enjoy tax-free growth later on?
 Another benefit pertains to estate planning.
 Seniors that reach 70 1/2 are not required to take out their required minimum distributions in a Roth and if they never use the money; can pass the money on to their heirs, tax-free.

 There’s no “if’s”, “and’s”, or “but’s” about it, a conversion is what is its and that “is” taxable.
 Many forms of scholarships, grants, and loans are based on household income.
 In the event, you do a sizeable conversion, you’ll see your AGI rise and the financial aid office take a closer look.

 The dollar amount you convert must be reported on your FAFSA (Free Application for Student Aid).
 Here’s a definition of the FAFSA form straight from their site: